 If you’re looking for a short break or weekend away with a difference, browse our list of quirky and unique B&Bs.
 We have scoured the UK to put together our favourite five historic – and perhaps a little bit eccentric – bed and breakfasts.
-Our suggestions include a lighthouse, an old police station and even a hotel boat!
+Our suggestions include a Norman castle, an old police station and even a knight under canvas!

 Our top 5 quirky and unique B&B’s

 #1 Old Lock Up Guest House, Wirksworth, Derbyshire